 Now came the hardest part for me: the lettering in Sanskrit.
 I practiced forever on paper until I finally dared to sketch it on the rock.
 I started with a very fine pencil and, as soon as I was satisfied with a line or a curve, painted over it with a fine white Posca pen.
 In order to better emphasize the writing, I again edged it with a very fine marker pen.
 However, I had to make a few corrections before I was happy with my result.

-For the second rock, I wanted to use a technique that I had heard of shortly before: dab the color on the rock with cling film.
+For the second rock, I wanted to use a technique that I had heard of shortly before: dab the color on the rock with cling film to create a marbled background.
 For this I used colors again which correspond to the Buddhist flag:

 Yellow – symbolizes the middle way